-The study area for aesthetics, light, and glare includes all of Thurston County.
-Although the permit area for the alternatives only includes lands where the County has jurisdiction, changes in the quality of the visual landscape may be perceived by viewers at any location throughout the county, regardless of jurisdictional boundaries.
+The study area for aesthetics, light, and glare includes all of Thurston County, along with adjoining areas in neighboring counties, including state, federal, and Tribal lands.
+Although the permit area for the alternatives only includes lands where the County has jurisdiction, changes in the quality of the visual landscape may be perceived by viewers at any location throughout the county and nearby portions of neighboring counties, regardless of jurisdictional boundaries.
 In addition, activities on lands where the County has jurisdiction may generate light or glare that is visible in nearby areas, which may include incorporated cities, tribal lands, and lands under state or federal control.